tom-f-oconnell/qmk_firmware/README.md

 ```

 You must also have `python3.8` and `python3.8-venv` installed.
 They are available in the
-`deadsnakes` PPA if you need to install them.
+`deadsnakes` PPA if you need to install them. `python3.7` should also work.

 ### Setting up this fork of QMK